pauljickling/notes/devops/docker/docker-about.md

 ## Creating a New Container

 A collection of files and instructions is what Docker calls an *image*.
+When the `docker run` command is used, a container is created from an image.